picotank/testproject/README.md

 ## Usage
 All commands should be executed within the `pytorch-sp` folder.
-When

 #### 1) Generating Synthetic Event Data

 Modify the output path in the bash script to set your synthetic data output location.
-We developa python event simulator *pyV2E*, which mimics the existing ESIM simulator and generatesevent data from video/image input.
+We developed a python event simulator *pyV2E*, which mimics the existing ESIM simulator and generatesevent data from video/image input.
 ```
 cd generate_data
 bash generate.sh